STUN: Design

-An application may automatically determine a suitable STUN server for communications with a particular peer by querying the Domain Name System (DNS) for the stun (for UDP) or stuns (for TCP/TLS) server (SRV) resource record, e.g., _stun._udp.example.com.
+An application may automatically determine a suitable STUN server for communications with a particular peer by querying the Domain Name System (DNS) for the stun (for UDP) or stuns (for TCP/TLS) server (SRV) resource record, e.g. stun.udp.example.com.
 The standard listening port number for a STUN server is 3478 for UDP and TCP, and 5349 for TLS.
 Alternatively, TLS may also be run on the TCP port if the server implementation can de-multiplex TLS and STUN packets.
 In case no STUN server is found using DNS lookups, the standard recommends that the destination domain name should be queried for address records (A or AAAA), which would be used with the default port numbers.

 In addition to using protocol encryption with TLS, STUN also has built-in authentication and message-integrity mechanisms via specialized STUN packet types.

 When a client has evaluated its external address, it can use this as a candidate for communicating with peers by sharing the external NAT address rather than the private address, which is not reachable from peers on the public network.

 If both communicating peers are located in different private networks, each behind a NAT, the peers must coordinate to determine the best communication path between them.
 Some NAT behavior may restrict peer connectivity even when the public binding is known.
 The Interactive Connectivity Establishment (ICE) protocol provides a structured mechanism to determine the optimal communication path between two peers.
 Session Initiation Protocol (SIP) extensions are defined to enable the use of ICE when setting up a call between two hosts.